27 Best Hostels in Spain - All Cities, Beach Hostels and the coolest Itinerary to take

 Ask all your questions and connect with like-minded wanderers 🔥

-Just choose the right hostel for your own travel style.
-At the end of this guide we also included a big map with all hostels in Spain in it.
+Just pick the right hostel for your own travel style.
+At the end of this guide there’s a big map with every hostel on it.

-Here we also give you an idea for a great itinerary when backpacking Spain.
-It is easy to travel around the country.
-You can either do it by train, bus or renting a car.
-If you want to rent a car, we recommend to check Discover Cars.
-It will compare for you all the companies and it makes it easy to score the cheapest deal.
-Sometimes you can rent a car from 3€ per day….WOW!!!
+I’ll also give you an idea for a great backpacking Spain itinerary.
+Getting around the country is easy — train, bus, or rental car.
+If you want a car, I recommend Discover Cars; it compares all the companies so you score the cheapest deal.
+Sometimes you can rent from 3€ a day.
+Wow.

-Planning on visiting Spain for a yoga retreat or surf camp?
-We have a detailed guides on the coolest surf hostels in Spain
+Planning a yoga retreat or surf camp?
+We have a detailed guide on the coolest surf hostels in Spain.

 This map will help you plan your trip better.